WDBR: Oldies and CHR WDBR

 In January 1972, WTAX-FM switched to Drake-Chenault's "Solid Gold" automated format, as WDBR.
 It was a mix of adult appeal Top 40 hits and rock Oldies.
 WDBR dropped "Solid Gold" in late 1973 and went to a locally programmed, voicetracked Top 40 sound, which proved successful in the ratings.
 During the 1970s and 1980s, WDBR was known by the moniker Music 104.

 WDBR remained largely voicetracked until the early 1990s, when increased competition and faltering ratings forced the station, by then owned by Sentry Insurance, to go fully live, after which the station regained its position as a dominant force in Springfield Top 40 radio.
-The team included: Gregory Lawley, Lisa Crocker, and Patrick Gordon mornings, Bobby T. middays, Jimmy Moore Afternoons, and Ricky Elliott nights with the original "Hot 9 at 9".
+The team included: Gregory Lawley, Lisa Crocker, and Patrick Gordon mornings, Bobby T. middays, Jim Moore Afternoons, and Rick Elliott nights with the original "Hot 9 at 9".
 Rick also hosted the "Dance Machine" on Fox TV affiliate WRSP-TV.

 WDBR's tower (shared with sister station WTAX 1240 AM), in operation since 1949, was destroyed by a tornado during the severe weather outbreak of March 2006.
 The stations soon resumed broadcasting from a new tower at a new location.